Understanding Sparse Feature Updates in Deep Networks using Iterative Linearisation: Conclusion

-It is important to do more rigourous empirical investigations to confirm these results, in particular to scale up to larger models in order to disentangle the impact of iterative linearisation training from the fact that this architecture will never do particularly well on CIFAR10.
-This is also important to better understand under what architectures/learning rates/frequencies iterative linearisation training is stable.

-Another direction is to better understand the types of solutions that iterative linearisation finds for various values of $K$.
-This will shed light onto how the inductive bias is changing, in particular understanding if all $K < \infty$ find similar solutions and the infinite width limit is a step change similar to the test performance in the experiments here, or if this is a gradual change towards the solutions which don't learn features.
+Due to computational complexity with the need for small learning rates, most experiments are a single run and on smaller architectures.
+As such it is possible that these results do not generalise fully to transformers and larger models.
+For the same reason, we only use CIFAR10.
+Extending to transformers and more complex datasets would improve the rigour of this line of investigation.

-Finally, we only consider \emph{fixed period} iterative linearisation here where we update the feature vector $\phi$ at regular intervals.
-However \citet{Fort20llntk} showed that the empirical NTK changes faster earlier in training so it makes sense for $K$ to be more adaptive if this was to be used directly for training.
+In this paper, we only consider \emph{fixed period} iterative linearisation, where we update the feature vector $\phi$ at regular intervals.
+However, \citet{Fort20llntk} showed that the empirical NTK changes faster earlier in training, so it makes sense for $K$ to be more adaptive if this was to be used to inspire more efficient training algorithms.
+In particular, when fine-tuning large models such as LLMs, there may be a way to improve efficiency by not updating features in this way.